The Iceland Car Rental Travel Blog

 Terminal overview and passenger flow

-After disembarking, follow clear signage to passport control.
+After disembarking, you follow clear signage to passport control.
 The arrivals level includes passport control, baggage claim, customs, and exits into the public arrivals hall.
-Everything follows a single continuous flow, which minimizes confusion.
+Because everything is located in one continuous flow, there is minimal risk of confusion.
+The main challenge can be crowding at peak times when several flights arrive close together.

-Keflavík operates in arrival waves, particularly early in the morning and late afternoon when multiple transatlantic flights land close together.
-During these periods, passport control lines can become long.
-A useful strategy is to use the minutes after landing to visit restrooms, refill your water bottle, and prepare documents instead of rushing immediately into the queue.
+Keflavik Airport operates in arrival waves, especially early morning and late afternoon.
+When several transatlantic flights land at once, passport lines can become long.
+A smart strategy is to use the time right after landing to refill your water bottle, visit the restroom, and prepare your documents rather than rushing directly into the longest part of the queue.

-The Blue Lagoon is about 20 minutes from the airport, making it a popular first or last stop.
-Many travelers visit immediately after landing or before departure.
-For routing, timing, and planning advice, see How to Get from Keflavík Airport to Iceland’s Blue Lagoon.
+Because the Blue Lagoon is only about 20 minutes from the airport, many travelers visit immediately after landing or just before departure.
+For step-by-step routing, timing, and transport options, see How to Get from Keflavik Airport to Iceland's Blue Lagoon.

 Inside Keflavik Airport

-Food options at Keflavík include cafés, grab-and-go counters, and casual dining.
-Prices are higher than in town, so many travelers eat lightly here and plan a full meal later.
-For better value near the airport, see The Top 10 Best Restaurants in Keflavík.
+Food at Keflavik is a mix of cafes, grab-and-go counters, and casual dining.
+Prices are higher than in the city, so many visitors choose to eat lightly here and have a proper meal later.
+If you want a better selection near the airport, check out the best restaurants in Keflavik.

 Sleeping or Resting at Keflavík During Layovers